Be like Fauci? Pandemic inspires surge in med school applications.

 “People who go into medicine want to help people,” says Dr. McSweeney, “and this is the ultimate time to help people.”

 Over the past 20 years, medical school applications have risen only slightly, just 2.5%, despite a 16% growth in population.
-That makes this past year’s near 20% jump an almost unprecedented aberration, says Geoffrey Young, the senior director of student affairs and programs at the Association of American Medical Colleges (AAMC).
+That makes this past year’s near 20% jump an almost unprecedented aberration, says Geoffrey Young, the senior director of student affairs and programs at the AAMC.

 A number of factors are likely driving that surge, he says.